grt812/VCal/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Description
+# VCal

-This is VCal, an open-source project created by three students at Rensselaer Polytechnic Institute as a part of the Rensselaer Center for Open Source.
-Our objective is to create an improved calendar app for students and programmers that minimizes input to improve user experience.
-It allows the easy placement and management of event schedules with keyboard shortcuts, dragging, expansion, and basic language processing.
-The core of the idea is to make the creation and maintenance of the calendar as easy to do as possible without constant pressing and long inputs.
+VCal is an open-source calendar application developed by three students at Rensselaer Polytechnic Institute in collaboration with the Rensselaer Center for Open Source.
+Our goal is to provide an intuitive calendar experience for students and programmers, focusing on minimizing input to enhance user experience.
+The app offers features such as keyboard shortcuts, drag-and-drop event scheduling, expansion, and basic language processing to facilitate effortless calendar management.

 ## Getting Started